-8 Current Optical Axis and Aimpoint positions
+9 Optical Axis and Permanent Default Aimpoint positions

-Each October, a new table of optical axis and aimpoint positions are compiled for the new release of Chandra POG (Proposers' Observatory Guide), CIAO (Chandra Interactive Analysis of Observations) and ObsVis (The Chandra Observation Visualizer).
-Based on the current measurements, the predicted Chandra Cycle 17 optical axis and median aimpoint position and their standard deviation ( $\sigma$ ) are listed in Table ??.
-On-axis targets will be imaged at the aimpoint (with the default offsets for ACIS-I and ACIS-S) chip coordinates on each detector.
+The current optical axis with their standard deviation (σ), and the permanent default aimpoint with their error boxes are listed in Table 2.
+These numbers are used in CIAO (Chandra Interactive Analysis of Observations) and ObsVis (The Chandra Observation Visualizer).

+On-axis targets will be imaged near the aimpoint and inside the error box on each detector.
 Observers should use this table to check their target location and may request different pointing offset based on their sources to maximize the scientific return.
-If the observer do not request a specific pointing offset, the default offset will be applied.
-Table ?? can also be found at http://cxc.harvard.edu/cal/Hrma/OpticalAxisAndAimpoint.html.
+If the observer does not request a specific pointing offset, their target will be put near the default aimpoint.
+Table 2 can also be found at http://cxc.harvard.edu/cal/Hrma/OpticalAxisAndAimpoint.html.